 The announcement was made by the firm’s President and CEO, Steven D. Sallen.
 “David is a key member of our Bankruptcy, Restructuring and Debtor-Creditor Rights Practice Group.
 He is dedicated to providing clients with expert counsel and positive results, as well as expanding our firm’s capabilities in this area.
-We’re pleased that he has been promoted into the role of shareholder,” said Sallen.
+We’re pleased that David has been promoted to shareholder of the firm,” said Sallen.

 Eisenberg is a member of the firm’s Bankruptcy, Restructuring and Debtor-Creditor Rights Practice Group as well as the Financial Services and Real Property Litigation Practice Group.
 He concentrates his practice on business-related insolvency, commercial litigation and collection matters in the U.S. Bankruptcy Court, U.S. District Court, and in state court proceedings, as well as out-of-court loan modifications and workouts.

 Eisenberg’s clients include debtors, creditors, and receivers in state and federal courts.
 A substantial portion of his practice involves representation of creditors, including financial institutions, in all matters involving consumer debt cases filed under Chapters 7 and 13 of the U.S. Bankruptcy Code, including lift of bankruptcy stay actions, defense of preference and avoidance actions, and objections to the discharge of debt.

 As part of Eisenberg’s extensive experience, he has represented suppliers, contractors, union fringe benefit funds, and receivers appointed in matters instituted by the U.S. Securities and Exchange Commission.
 He engages in pro bono representation of bankruptcy debtors in non-dischargeability proceedings.